 Epidemiology is the systematic study of human diseases and their causes and the application of what is learned to improve health.
 This course reviews the basic principles and methods of epidemiology, with an emphasis on critical thinking and application to public health and clinical research.
-Prerequisite: 7.5 university credits including BIOL 2000H or NURS 2030H.
+Prerequisite: 7.5 university credits including BIOL 2000H, NURS 2030H, MATH 2560H, or PSYC 2018H.